Spiderland: Background

 The 1989 studio recordings drew the attention of Corey Rusk, co-founder of Touch and Go Records.
 He said that the album "was just so radically different than Tweez. ...
 I remember getting a tape of that and just listening to it over and over, really fucking loud."
-By early 1990, Rusk had agreed to pay for studio time and committed to a release their next record with Touch and Go.
+By early 1990, Rusk had agreed to pay for studio time and committed to release their next record with Touch and Go.
 In July 1989, two weeks after the release of Tweez, Slint supported concerts by Crain and King Kong at which they debuted early versions of the songs: "Nosferatu Man", "Breadcrumb Trail", "Good Morning, Captain" and "Washer".
 That June, they performed nearly finalized instrumental renditions of the Spiderland songs during a concert at the Kentucky Theater.

 Production and recording

 Throughout the summer of 1990, the band practiced the music for six new songs McMahan and Walford had written for Slint's second album.
 The songs were recorded in August 1990 with producer Brian Paulson, who was known for his "live" recording style and minimal takes.
 Paulson later said that the recording "was weird... because I remember sitting there, and I just knew there was something about it.
 I've never heard anything like this."
 McMahan and Walford wrote the lyrics at the last minute while in studio, although they had worked out the vocal melodies in advance using recordings of practice sessions and a four-track.
 The album mostly explored themes of coming of age and anxiety about the approach of adulthood, and McMahan did not want the lyrics or vocal style to be heard by others until the actual recordings.
 He said: "I did not want to rehearse the vocals...it was a one-shot, cathartic experience."

 The recording sessions were intense, fraught, and often difficult.
 According to AllMusic, they were "traumatic...and one more piece of evidence supporting the theory that band members had to be periodically institutionalized during the completion of the album."
 Rumors circulated that at least one member of Slint had checked into a psychiatric hospital.
 Walford later said that there was no truth to such claims, although the band was "definitely trying to be serious about things, pretty intense, which made recording the album kinda stressful."
 The recording was completed in four days.